-In Copenhagen this week: Dr Roger Highfield, Dr Quintana Trias (Director of Euratom Directorate, EC-European Commission), Dr E. Lipiatou (Head of Unit, Directorate Environment, EC), Professor Sir David King, Professor Ottmar Edenhofer, Dr Wolfram Schrimpf (Deputy Head of Unit, Directorate Environment, EC), Dr Takis Ageladarakis (Coordinator of Euratom Communication Task Force, EC), Dr Jørgen Kjems.
+In Copenhagen this week: Roger Highfield, Quintana Trias (Director of Euratom Directorate, EC-European Commission), E. Lipiatou (Head of Unit, Directorate Environment, EC), Sir David King, Ottmar Edenhofer, Wolfram Schrimpf (Deputy Head of Unit, Directorate Environment, EC), Takis Ageladarakis (Coordinator of Euratom Communication Task Force, EC), and Jørgen Kjems.

 Prominent personalities gathered in Copenhagen on 15 December and conducted a lively discussion on research performed within Europe on low-carbon technologies during the United Nations Climate Change Conference.
 The event was jointly organized by three Research Directorates of the European Commission: Environment, Energy and Energy-Euratom (which manages the European fusion program including ITER).
-The objective of the meeting was to inform policy makers, stakeholders, NGOs and media of EU research advancement.
+The objective of the meeting was to inform policy makers, stakeholders, NGOs and media of research advancement in Europe.

 The podium discussion was attended by approximately 100 people, and received a few minutes of live satellite coverage.
 A full recording of the two-hour event will be soon be available in the Euratom website of the European Commission. return to Newsline #112